DoganM95/Linux-Device-Automount/README.md

 ## Intro
-Docker container to automatically mount linux devices to subfolders in a specified parent folder bound as a volume.
+Docker container to automatically mount linux devices mass storage devices attached via usb) to subfolders in a specified parent folder, bound as a volume.
-Intended for use on a DIY NAS running Rockstor, which is missing this capability but probably works univarsally.
+Intended for use on a DIY NAS running Rockstor, which is missing this capability but probably works universally.

 ## Functionality
 - Initially unmounts all devices that had a subdir in the volume that is bound to /usb